 The Art of Electronics (by Horowitz and Hill) is a good book to learn about electronics theory and to use as a reference for when you need a basic circuit of some kind.

-For a beginner’s guide to Eagle, click here.
+For a beginner’s guide to KiCad, click here.

 Create a schematic for your circuit

 Start out by drawing a simple block diagram of your circuit to get an overview.